Newsroom

 Please review these details carefully as our eligibility requirements and process have recently changed.

 For many Métis citizens living in rural, remote and urban areas, accessing necessary medical care can be challenging.
-The MN–S Medical Travel Assistance Pilot Program helps registered Métis citizens and their immediate family members requiring medical, cancer or dialysis appointments outside their home communities.
+The MN–S Medical Travel Assistance Pilot Program helps registered Métis citizens requiring medical, cancer or dialysis appointments outside their home communities.
 The program offers support such as reimbursement of fuel costs, accommodation support and a healthy food allowance.

 The purpose of the program is to serve low-income citizens and those with a high need.
 Income is considered when assessing program applications.